sr320/LabDocs/protocols/ProteinprepforMSMS.md

 __Solvent A (60% acetonitrile + 0.1% trifluoroacetic acid)__

 To make 150ml (300ul required/sample)-can store on benchtop.
-Do not use any plastic to make this solvent!
+(Minimize plastic use to make this solvent.
+Pour small amounts of reagents into beakers to pipette from and store working solution in glass bottle.
+You may pipette directly out of working bottle for procedure)

 _Add 90ml acetonitrile and 0.15ml trifluoroacetic acid to 59.85ml of nanopure_

 __Solvent B (5% acetonitrile + 0.1% trifluoroacetic acid)__

 To make 150ml (500ul required/sample)-can store on benchtop.
-Do not use any plastic to make this solvent!
+(Minimize plastic use to make this solvent.
+Pour small amounts of reagents into beakers to pipette from and store working solution in glass bottle.
+You may pipette directly out of working bottle for procedure)

 _Add 7.5ml acetonitrile and 0.15ml trifluoroacetic acid to 142.35ml of nanopure_

 __3% acetonitrile + 0.1% formic acid for final step__

 To make 100ml (100ul required/sample).
-Do not use any plastic to make this solvent!
+(Minimize plastic use to make this solvent.
+Pour small amounts of reagents into beakers to pipette from and store working solution in glass bottle.
+You may pipette directly out of working bottle for procedure)

 _Add 3ml acetonitrile and 0.1ml of formic acid to 96.9ml of nanopure_

 ---

 ### Sonication

+_Reagents required:_

+- 50 mM NH4HCO3 +6M urea solution
+- Ethanol

-1. Add 500 µl 6M urea in 50 mM NH4HCO3 (ammonium bicarbonate) to each sample and homogenize larvae using pestle.
-After homogenization, spin samples down at 2000xg for 5 minutes.
+1. Add 500 µl 50 mM NH4HCO3 + 6M urea solution to each sample and homogenize larvae using pestle.
+After homogenization, spin samples down at 2000rpm for 5 minutes.
-2. Aliquot 100ul of supernatant to a new tube.
+2. Aliquot 150ul of supernatant to a new labeled tube.
+Save the remainder in the -80C.
+3. Make an ethanol dry-ice bath by getting a small plastic container and filling with ethanol.
+You will only need to dip one sample at a time.
+Slowly add small chunks of dry-ice until they are not dissolving very fast.
+This should be cold enough.
-3. Sonicate each sample for 10s, chilling in ethanol + dry ice for 5s and storing on wet ice between sonications.
+3. Sonicate each sample for 10s and dip in ethanol + dry ice for 5s.
 Repeat twice for each sample (total of 3 times).
+When finished with a sample, wedge the tube into wet ice and move on to next sample.
-4. Between samples, rinse the sonicating probe with ethanol and nanopure water.
+4. Between samples, rinse the sonicating probe with ethanol and nanopure.
-5. Store at -80°C if not moving directly to sample digestion.
+5. Aliquot 11ul of each sample to a new labeled tube for BCA assay.
+Save remainder for mini-trypsin digestion.
+6. Store all tubes at -80°C.

+---

 ### Protein quantification – BCA Assay (Pierce)
 _This can be done prior to trypsin digestion or in parallel._

-Aliquot 11 µl of sonicated sample to a clean tube and add 22 µl 50 mM NH4HCO3 to dilute urea.
-Follow the microplate protocol for BCA using 10 µl of sample and Genn’s dilution curve (below).
-Lysis buffer = 50 mM NH4HCO3 with 6M urea diluted 1:2.
+_Reagents required:_

+- BCA working reagent (50 BCA reagent A : 1 BCA reagent B)
+- 50mM NH4HCO3
+- Lysis buffer (50mM NH4HCO3 + 6M urea solution diluted 2:1 with nanopure)
+- BCA standards (see table)

 |    Vial    |    BSA conc. (µg/µl)    |    Vol. lysis buffer (µl)    |    Vol.   BSA & dilution    |
 |------------|-------------------------|------------------------------|-----------------------------|